Runpython-IntroProgramming/Final-Project/design.md

 Finally, the mouse-event increases self.ct by 1, indicating the mouse has been clicked and that click has been processed.
 Then the program creates the subclasses for 6 kinds of icons: a boy, bird, bunny, cat, tree, and flower.
 It uses the appropriate image from the image folder and super().__init__ to recall the "Icon" class' init function, to create its own init function.
 It then sets the scale for the subclass, so that the sprites do not appear too large or small relative to each other.
+A sound file is referenced at the end of each subclass, so it is played when a non-"icon" sprite of the subclass is created.

 For its last class, the program creates the class Draw(App) which places all of the graphics on the screen.
 This class starts with its init function which has the arguments self, width, and height.
 It then proceeds to call stage a global variable and recalls the default app class' init function using super().__init__
 After displaying a message welcoming the user, the program places 8 sprites on the left side of the screen: the six inital icons, a box separating them from the remaining portion of the screen, and a label reading "Icons".